How to Smoke Oysters – Ultimate Guide to Make Smoked Oysters

 So, let's begin telling you how to smoke oysters at home with just a few easy steps.

-Before we start with the actual preparing oysters for smoking process, you first have to collect a few supplies you will need for this process.
+Before we start with the actual preparing process, you first have to collect a few supplies you will need.

 - Your Preferred Smoker.
 (Read Considerations Down Below)

 - Two Pieces of Wood to Smoke With.
 (Read Considerations Down Below)

 - 48 Fresh Medium Sized Oysters.
 We are planning on a dozen smoked oysters per guest.